Consensys/doc.goquorum/docs/HowTo/Use/add_node_examples.md

         ```

 And that's it.
 You deployed a working 6 node network, and then added a 7th node afterwards; this 7th node was able to
-read existing public data, as well as deploy its own transactions and contracts for others to see!
+read existing public data and deploy its own transactions and contracts for others to see!

 ## Non-permissioned RAFT with discovery disabled